 Focused on programs in the four areas of education, environment, enrichment, and entrepreneurship.
 Applicants must be in a 30 mile radius of a GP community.
 Applications should be programmatic in nature, with technology making up a portion of the proposal.
 FAQs with important grant details are available here.

 Focused on strengthening communities in Georgia.
 Different regions will have different focuses.
 Funder contacts are assigned by region and available for inquiries about the grant and your potential proposal.
 Applications should be programmatic in nature, with technology making up a portion of the proposal.
 If interested, please reach out in advance to see if your proposal is a good fit.
 After speaking with the North Georgia contact, they are looking for specific types of projects and prefer to review proposal ideas before applying.

 * * *

-If you would like any assistance applying for these tech grants, please do not hesitate to contact Shannan Furlow at the GPLS Help Desk.
+For assistance applying for tech grants, please do not hesitate to contact Shannan Furlow at the GPLS Help Desk.